reemchaaban/game_system/readme.md

 ## Deployment

-Each Docker image (IEP1, IEP2, EEP) was deployed on [Railway](https://railway.com/) straight from Docker Hub, given a public URL, and set up as serverless to reduce costs; they can be 'woken up' by a GET request.
-The frontend was deployed straight from GitHub & also given a public URL and set up as serverless.
-Railway supports CD for the frontend, as every time you push to the frontent GitHub repository, automatic redeployment of the frontend takes place in Railway.
+Each Docker image (IEP1, IEP2, EEP, and frontend) was deployed on [Railway](https://railway.com/) straight from Docker Hub and given a public URL.

 ## Docker Compose

 Docker Compose was used to containerize the external endpoint and internal endpoints and orchestrate them.
-- Frontend is exposed on port 8501
+- Frontend is exposed on port `8501`
-- EEP is exposed on port 8000
+- EEP is exposed on port `8000`
-- IEP1 is exposed on port 8001
+- IEP1 is exposed on port `8001`
-- IEP2 is exposed on port 8002
+- IEP2 is exposed on port `8002`

 To build & start all images:
 ```bash